IgorMelnykSI/cookiefactory-20-21-team-v/README.md

 - Expected result: My order is delivered by MarcelEat to my home.

 #### The name of *feature* Cucumber file: StoreManager.feature ( ../test/resources/StoreManager.feature )
-#### The name of scenario: Peter wants to change the way from picking up to a delivery
+#### The name of scenario: Peter changes the way from picking up to a delivery

 ### User Story #18 ( MUST Sizing M ) :heavy_check_mark:
 **As** a store manager, I receive a request that the customer want to change the way from picking up to a delivery , **I want** to contact the MarcelEat and increase 50% price of delivery fee **in order to** complete the order and get a reasonable profit.